What Is the Function of the Kernel of an Operating System? A Detailed Guide

 The kernel loads the necessary drivers and programs into memory and then manages all operating system services on the computer.
 It also provides an interface for applications to interact with hardware devices.

-When a user runs an application, the kernel loads the necessary drivers and programs into memory and then manages the resources used by the application.
+When a user runs an application, the kernel loads the necessary drivers and programs into memory and then manages the application’s resources.
 The kernel also mediates between applications and hardware devices such as keyboards, mice, monitors, network adapters, printers, and storage devices.

 To help you understand what the kernel does and how it works, we'll use a Windows operating system bootup procedure as an example.